-They are not a working dog, preferring to spend long hours in the home in the company of their loved ones.
+Pomchis are not working dogs, preferring to spend long hours in the home in the company of their loved ones.
 They do not like being alone and may develop separation anxiety if left too frequently.

 These little dogs are perfect for families.
 But if you have young children, keep a close eye on your dog when around the kids because the Chihuahua side of them can have a short temper.
 They are not aggressive but may be reserved or run away after consistent pokes and prods.

-The breed is relatively social but prefers to be the center of attention.
+The Pomchi is relatively social but prefers to be the center of attention.
 Early socialization is crucial if you want to add more pets into the home after Pomchi has grown up.